Last updated: Oct, 2020

 The second argument is about proportionality.
 Can we be aware of a physical presence whose atomic structure is disproportionate to our own?
 If we are all contracting through a fourth dimension of time, things in our past were much bigger than today and tomorrow they will be much smaller.

-And one final point: On another planet in a different galaxy 30 million light years away 'now' might be thousands of years apart from our own.
-The present moment is a creation of the conscious mind – nothing more.
+And one final point: The present moment is a creation of the conscious mind – nothing more.
 The sub-conscious mind, as psychologist Carl Jung would assert, is devoid of the constraints of time and can prospect at will within the past and future.

 She did not travel back in time.
 She dissociated from consciousness... chronosthetically.

 If there was a universal clock, then from the perspective of other frames of reference, the astronaut could not travel faster than light.
 However, the reality has yet to be seen.
 If Achilles can catch up with that blasted tortoise (see Part 3.
-Infinity) then we, too, should be able to surpass the speed of light.
+Infinity) then we, too, should be able to break the light barrier.

 We can measure electrons, protons and muons travelling at near the speed of light, but we are only measuring their energy levels at impact to determine velocity, not their true speed.
 If our space traveller was smashed into a wall, she would also read energy levels approaching (c), even though she was actually travelling way beyond it!
 Time will tell.